sabanonitsuke/sabanonitsuke/README.md

 # 👋 Hi, I’m @sabanonitsuke

-- 🌱 I’m currently learning ruby and python3.
+- 🌱 I’m currently learning Ruby and Python3.
 - 👀 I’m interested in Java.
+- 🎹 My hobby is playing the piano.

 <!---